 The School of Data currently offers two clearly-defined career paths.
 These paths are differentiated by whether they focus on developing programming skills or not.
 Whether you are just getting started in data, are looking to augment your existing skill set with in-demand data skills, or intend to pursue advanced studies and career roles, Udacity’s School of Data has the right path for you!
 Visit “How to Choose the Data Science Program That’s Right for You” to learn more.

 There is no application.
 This Nanodegree program accepts everyone, regardless of experience and specific background.

 The Data Engineer Nanodegree program is designed for students with intermediate Python and SQL skills.

 In order to successfully complete the program, students should be comfortable with the following programing concepts:

 The Data Engineer Nanodegree program is comprised of content and curriculum to support six (6) projects.
-Once you subscribe to a Nanodegree program, you will have access to the content and services for the length of time specified by your subscription.
 We estimate that students can complete the program in five (5) months working 10 hours per week.

 Each project will be reviewed by the Udacity reviewer network.
 Feedback will be provided and if you do not pass the project, you will be asked to resubmit the project until it passes.

 Please see the Udacity Nanodegree program FAQs for policies on enrollment in our programs.